a740g/Libxmp-64/README.md

 - Easy plug-&-play API optimized for demos & games
 - Works with the 64-bit QB64 complier (unlike RhoSigma's library that is 32-bit only)
-- Libxmp is statically linked to the complied executable (no DLL dependency)
+- Libxmp can be statically linked to the complied executable (no DLL dependency)
 - Links to libxmp.dll on Windows.
 Use `$Let LIBXMP_STATIC = TRUE` before including `LibXMPLite.bi` to avoid
-- Using the DLL bypasses the QB64-PE built-in libxmp-lite
+- Using the DLL, bypasses the QB64-PE's built-in libxmp-lite
 - Demo player that shows how to use the library

 ## API